lizzy596/Node_Server_Deconstructed/README.md

 A core refers to the physical component of the cpu itself, which can only execute one task at a time.
 The amount of node workers you can run in parallel is equal to the amount of cpu cores you have.

+## **Basic Request/Response Cycle**

+Every time we type a url into the browser we are sending a request to the server that has those resources.

+Request Message - Has a method, headers and an optional body, URl

+Response Message -> Status Code, Status Text, Headers, and an Optional Body

+content-type: text/html or application/json

+    Informational responses (100 – 199)
+    Successful responses (200 – 299)
+    Redirection messages (300 – 399)
+    Client error responses (400 – 499)
+    Server error responses (500 – 599)

+    The internet is fundamentally about passing packets back and forth.

+    5 layers to a packet
+    Physical- cables
+    Link- wifi/ethernet
+    Network- IP
+    Transport- UDP/TCP
+    Application- http/ftp/smtp etc

+**Transport and Network layer together form TCP/IP**

+UDP- FAST, UNRELIABLE lightweight, 8 bytes for a header, connectionless, consistency, will send data no matter what, doesnt care about packet loss or order, big win is that it is very fast.
+TCP- RELIABLE connection-based, you must go through a three-way handshake, 1. client says id like to connect 2. server says yes or no 3. data starts streaming, very reliable.
+Delivery acknowledgements, lets client know the data was received, retransmission of data is possible, packets in order

+Initally http just made to pass around html, now it can pass many types of digital files.
+First webpage ever: http://info.cern.ch/.
+HTT is only connected when required.
+It can disconnect and re-establish the connection to send a response.
+It is stateless-there is no dialogue.
+Once the connection is closed to two machines forget each other.
+As soon as the request hits the server the http connection is terminated.
+The TCP connection is still open.
+The http connection will reopen to send the response.

+HTTP Mesage:

+1. start line -describes the type of request ex.
+GET /blog http/1.1
+2. header -metadata, key-value pairs, content-type: text/plain
+3. body -actual stuff

+For the homepage the / is added by the browser http://localhost/